1957 Wheat Penny Value Checker: Errors List, “D” & No Mint Mark Worth

 1957 DCAM Wheat Penny Value

-Values range from $200 to $32,500, with a PR68 RD DCAM specimen selling for $29,375 at Legend Rare Coin Auctions in 2021, where only two higher-graded examples exist.
-The rarity is so extreme that PCGS has never graded any 1957 Deep Cameo higher than PR69, making every surviving example a significant numismatic treasure representing the pinnacle of 1957 minting technology.
+Values range from $200 to $32,500, with the auction record being a PR68 Red DCAM specimen that sold for $29,375 at Legend Rare Coin Auctions in 2021.
+PCGS has never graded any 1957 Deep Cameo higher than PR69, making every surviving example a significant numismatic treasure.
+The rarity here is genuine — achieving such stark contrast was nearly impossible with 1950s minting technology, which is exactly why so few examples exist and why the premium over a standard proof can be as high as 100 times.

 1957 DCAM Wheat Penny (RD) Price/Grade Chart